jingxianthong/3.morse-code-translator-pico-main/README.md

 ## first is morseCODE_ Translator.py
-is a translator only you can input Word OR morse code, it will translate.
+is a translator only you can input Morse-to-English and English-to-Morse.py, it will translate.